brvier/KhtSimpleText/README.md

-:date 03/22/2012
-:tags python, qt, qml, pyside, text, editor, harmattan

-#KhtSimpleText 0.3.1
+#KhtSimpleText

-A new release of KhtSimpleText is available in [apps4MeeGo][1].
-For those who don't know what is it, it s a simple text editor for harmattan specially designed for n9 and n950 device.
+a simple text editor for harmattan specially designed for n9 and n950 device.
 Currently still in development, the version implement the following features :

  * Browse in the local file system
  * Open / Edit / Save a text file
  * Delete / Rename file

-I've also planned to implement other features :

  * Markdown Preview
  * Copy / Move file
  * Preferences for changing font
+ *  Syntax highlighting for many languages

+I've also planned to implement other features :

  * Auto save feature

+Know bugs :

+  * add hidden file in  the folder  model
 Some screenshots of an older version :

 ![KhtSimpleText Screenshot 1][4]